zhangbsn-gt/developer.gov.sg/collections/_products/categories/devops/ship-hats/overview.md

 ### What is SHIP-HATS?

-**SHIP (Secure Hybrid Integration Pipeline)-HATS (Hive Agile Testing Solutions)** is the Continuous Integration/Continuous Delivery [CI/CD](https://en.wikipedia.org/wiki/CI/CD){:target="_blank"} component within SG Government Tech Stack (SGTS) with security and governance guardrails that enables developers to plan, build, test and deploy code to production.
+**SHIP (Secure Hybrid Integration Pipeline)-HATS (Hive Agile Testing Solutions)** is Continuous Integration/Continuous Delivery [CI/CD](https://en.wikipedia.org/wiki/CI/CD){:target="_blank"} component within SG Government Tech Stack (SGTS) with security and governance guardrails that enables developers to plan, build, test and deploy code to production.

-This is a multi-tenanted Software-as-a-Service (SaaS) hosted on Government Commercial Cloud (GCC) for all applications that is classified as restricted and below.
+This is a multi-tenanted Software-as-a-Service (SaaS) based end-to-end CI/CD for all applications that is classified as restricted and below.

 [Why is CI/CD important?](https://youtu.be/RlZCyexsJBc?t=260){:Target="_blank"}